Nimbus (motorcycle): Type C

-Shortly after World War II, an improved engine with enclosed valve gear was built and tested.
+Shortly after World War II, a different engine with enclosed valve gear was built and tested.
 However, given that the factory had no difficulty in selling every motorcycle it could manufacture, it was decided not to make any major investments in new tooling for a successor model.
-Instead, for 1948 the front forks were redesigned and minor improvements were introduced to the existing model, it usually being possible to upgrade existing models.
+Instead, for 1948 the front forks were redesigned and minor improvements were introduced elsewhere, it usually being possible to upgrade existing models to a current production specification.
 The Danish Army bought around 20% of Fisker & Nielsen's total production and this, no doubt, influenced the decision not to introduce a Type 'C' replacement; the military would be unlikely to want an enlarged spares inventory to support an additional model.

 The Postal Service bought many Type 'C' models, using them as recently as 1972.
 The Danish police force also was a large fleet customer but phased out their Nimbuses in the late 1950s and early 1960s when they became too slow to keep up with modern cars and motorcycles; the top speed of a stock solo bike was only 120 km/h, and that for brief bursts only.
 Almost none were exported.

 In the 1950s some further prototypes were built, including a four-cylinder engine with rotary valves and carbon seals as well as a two-cylinder model with sprung rear suspension; neither of these reached production.
 Anders Fisker, who spent the final years of his life in poor health and no longer with the enthusiasm to propel new ideas into quantity production, died in 1964.

-Many detail features of the "Bumblebee" were changed during its lifespan; e.g. a switch from hand to foot gear change and larger brakes (150mm to 180mm).
-Nevertheless, the basic design was never altered and as interest in motorcycles declined in the late 1950s due to the increasing availability of cheap cars such as the Volkswagen Beetle and the Fiat 500, production ceased in 1959 when the last contract from the army was delivered.
+Many detail features of the "Bumblebee" were changed during its lifespan; e.g. a switch from hand to foot gear change and larger brakes (150 mm to 180 mm).
+Nevertheless, the basic design was never altered and as interest in motorcycles declined in the late 1950s due to the increasing availability of affordable cars such as the Volkswagen Beetle and the Fiat 500, production ceased in 1959 when the last contract from the army was delivered.

-The Nimbus now has attained almost iconic status, not only in Denmark but also abroad where its very individual character makes it a machine of unusual technical and visual interest.
+The Nimbus has gained recognition in Denmark and other countries for its distinctive design.
+It is noted for its technical features and practical use as a means of transport, although its performance is considered lower than the requirements of modern traffic.